Denver County DUI Bail Guide

 Option 1: Cash Bail

-• How it Works: You pay the full bail amount directly to the Denver County jail.
+- How it Works: You pay the full bail amount in cash directly to the Denver County jail.

-• Refund: If you fulfill all court obligations, approximately 90% of the cash bail is typically returned to you after the case concludes.
-The remaining 10% is usually kept as a processing fee by the court.
+- Refund: If you attend all court hearings and comply with all release conditions, approximately 90% of the cash bail will be returned to you after your case concludes.
+The court may retain a small percentage for administrative fees.

 Option 2: Bail Bondsman

-• How it Works: You pay a non-refundable fee to a bail bondsman, typically 10-15% of the total bail amount.
-The bondsman then posts the full bail on your behalf.
+- How it Works: You pay a non-refundable fee to a licensed bail bondsman, typically 10-15% of the total bail amount.
+The bondsman then posts a bond guaranteeing your appearance in court.

 Option 3: Property Bond